June 28, 2017

 Are Brown Recluse Spiders Dangerous?

-There are so many benefits to living in the great state of Texas; it is full of great, down-to-earth people, there are ample job opportunities, big houses, tasty food, a relatively low cost of living, and did we mention it is full of great people!
-But living in Texas, also means that you are probably living in close proximity to many creepy, crawly pests that can pose health threats to you, your family and your pets.
+There are so many benefits to living in the great state of Texas; it is full of great, down-to-earth people, there are ample job opportunities, big houses, tasty food, a relatively low cost of living – and did we mention, it is full of great people?
+Living in Texas, also means that you are probably living in close proximity to many creepy, crawly pests that can pose health threats to you, your family and your pets.
 One of the more dangerous and common household pests found in East Texas is the brown recluse spider; these spiders produce painful bites, have powerful venom, and don’t mind taking up residence inside.
 At Innovative Pest Control, we want to provide you with the information you need to help protect your home and family from the potentially dangerous brown recluse spider.

 According to the CDC, a bite from a brown recluse spider may cause a stinging sensation with localized pain and a small white blister usually develops at the site of the bite.
 Their venom can cause a severe lesion by destroying skin tissue or skin necrosis.
 A skin lesion from a brown recluse spider bite can be quite severe, time-consuming to heal, prone to infection and will require professional medical attention.
 It is important to seek immediate medical attention if you think you, a family member or pet was bitten by a brown recluse spider.

 Implement A Pest Control Plan For Your Home